View Comparison Details

 Comparison Overview

-• Primary Keys: Displays exclusive and duplicate primary keys across both datasets.
+- Primary Keys: Displays the count of exclusive primary keys in both datasets.

 For further analysis, you can navigate to the Schema, Primary Keys, or Values tabs for a more detailed breakdown of differences.